jernejZup/onj_2021/TF-IDF/README.md

-This is a TF-IDF based program for offensive language detection
+This is a TF-IDF based program for offensive language detection.

 The program goes through several phases:
   - Removing noise from data